tanin47/tip/README.md

 ### Convert the seconds from epoch to the human-readable time and copy it to clipboard

+Tip is used within Chrome.

 ![Convert seconds from epoch to time and copy](https://media.giphy.com/media/f952ZuRG9kqCoxGt8v/giphy.gif)

 ### Open Github code search on the selected text

+Tip is used within Sublime.

 ![Open Github code search with the selected text](https://media.giphy.com/media/cjif6axsDr7tEaP0EF/giphy.gif)

 ### Open a file on Github from an error stacktrace line

+Tip is used within Terminal.

 ![Open file on Github from an error stacktrace line](https://media.giphy.com/media/JSYWptFElQmDJOXzXO/giphy.gif)

 ### Open a JIRA ticket on the selected text

+Tip is used within Terminal.

 ![Open JIRA with the selected text](https://media.giphy.com/media/H48pYa5PddvEY9MGP6/giphy.gif)